This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Scales and Gratings”.

 b) 200 to 400 per mm

 d) 500 to 600 per mm

 Explanation: Gratings plays an important role in rotary as well as linear measurements.
-Gratings have line spacing from 4 per mm to 200 per mm in lengths up 4 metre or so.
+Gratings have line spacing from 4 per mm to 200 per mm in lengths up 4 meters or so.
 These are usually employed with photoelectric readouts.

 2. What is the alternate name of amplitude grating?

 a) Ronchi ruling

 Explanation: Grating which has plane lines is called amplitude grating or Ronchi grating.
 It is a constant interval bar with equal line and space pattern.
 These are generally used for optical testing purposes and metrology applications.